Huckdirks/spotifyCL/docs/README.md

 ## Uses

 You can run the program by typing `spotifycl` into your terminal.
 You can also run the program with the `-h` or `--help` flag to get a list of all the commands and their descriptions.
+Spotify needs to be open and running on a device for the program to work.

 Try to be as descriptive as possible when passing in the name of a playlist, album, artist, or song, because the program will find the first item that matches the name you pass in.
 And make sure you put quotes around any arguments that have any spaces.
 For example, if I try to play [Time by Pink Floyd](https://open.spotify.com/track/3TO7bbrUKrOSPGRTB5MeCz?si=99b89a567d294c81) by running [`spotifycl play time`](#play-song), it plays [Time of Our Lives by Pitbull](https://open.spotify.com/track/2bJvI42r8EF3wxjOuDav4r?si=f9995536185d4feb).
 While I love some Pitbull, that's not what I wanted to listen to.
 So if I run [`spotifycl play "time pink floyd"`](#play-song), it plays [Time by Pink Floyd](https://open.spotify.com/track/3TO7bbrUKrOSPGRTB5MeCz?si=99b89a567d294c81).